 The State of Wisconsin follows the Modified Contributory Negligence Rule.
-Under this rule, if you have been the victim in a car accident and you are partially responsible for the accident occurring, you can still recover compensation from the other driver.
+Under this rule, if you’ve been injured in a car accident but you are partially responsible for causing the accident, you can still recover compensation from the other driver.

 However, if the percentage of your responsibility (contributory negligence) for the accident is determined to be 51% or higher, you will be legally barred from recovering any compensation from the other driver.

 Oliver was driving west on Union Hills Drive while on his way to pick his wife up from work.
 Because he was running late, he decided to text her.
 Mary Ellen was on her way home from the mall.
 She was driving northbound on Northwestern Ave in Racine.

 As she approached the traffic light, it turned yellow, but Mary Ellen decided to increase her speed to try to make it through the intersection before the light turned red.
 Unfortunately, the light turned red as she was passing through the intersection.
 As a result, Mary Ellen collided with Oliver, seriously injuring him.
 Oliver’s medical bills amounted to $20,000.

 Oliver filed an insurance claim with Mary Ellen’s insurance company, asking for $60,000, representing his medical bills, out-of-pocket expenses, lost wages, and his pain and suffering.
 The insurance company offered Oliver the amount of $20,000 to settle his entire claim.